The Impact of Gratitude on Biology and Behavior in Persons With Heart Disease (GRACE)

 Analyzed Blood Samples:

-Subjects will have a blood draw for the following biological factors that are important to cardiac health and may be modified by psychological states: Inflammation will be measured via interleukin-6 (IL-6), cardiac ischemia (ongoing heart damage) will be measured via high sensitivity Troponin T (hsTnT), endothelial function/angiogenesis will be measured by vascular endothelial growth factor (VEGF), overall cardiac prognosis will be assessed using N-terminal pro-brain natriuretic peptide (NT-proBNP), and lipid levels will be assessed by a fasting lipid profile.
+Subjects will have a blood draw for the following biological factors that are important to cardiac health and may be modified by psychological states: Inflammation will be measured via interleukin-6 (IL-6) and high sensitivity C-reactive protein (hsCRP), soluble intercellular adhesion molecule-1 (sICAM-1), tumor necrosis factor alpha (TNF-α), and overall cardiac prognosis will be assessed using N-terminal pro-brain natriuretic peptide (NT-proBNP).
 A total of 15 ml/cc of blood will be drawn (this is equivalent to 3 tablespoons of blood).

 Retained Blood Samples: